marcuspeh/esp32-split-keyboard/README.md

 Due to the complexity of syncing both sides of the boards and waking the other side up, I have removed the sleep feature to keep the project simple.

+## Layering
+There will be 2 layers supported for the keyboard and changing of the keyboard will be based on the pressing of the layer key.
+Layer key will need to be pressed down to access the second key.
+Each layer key will only control its own side.

 ## Tools used
 * [keyboard layout](http://www.keyboard-layout-editor.com/)
 * [keyboard plate](https://kbplate.ai03.com/)